French hostage in Mali appeals for help from Paris

-DAKAR A French man kidnapped by Islamist rebels last week in southwest Mali said he blamed France's foreign policy for his abduction and urged Paris to respond to his captors' demands in a video shown on Monday.
+DAKAR A French citizen taken hostage by Islamist rebels last week in southwest Mali said he blamed France's foreign policy for his abduction and urged Paris to respond to his captors' demands, in a video shown on Monday.

-Gilberto Rodriguez Leal, 61, was taken hostage on November 20 after crossing from Mauritania into Mali, where Islamist militants took advantage of the chaos surrounding a March coup to seize the northern two thirds of the country.
+European leaders are growing increasingly anxious that Mali could turn into a platform for militant attacks, including in Europe.

-European leaders are growing increasingly anxious Mali could turn into a platform for militant attacks, and France is the most vocal Western backer of a plan for African troops to retake the country's north.
+France is the most vocal supporter of military action by an African force against Islamist militants who have taken control of the north of the West African country.

 "My name is Rodriguez Leal, Gilberto.
 I was kidnapped in Diema, between Nioro and Bamako, by MUJWA," he said, referring to one of the Islamist groups controlling northern Mali.
 "I ask that the French government responds quickly to their demands."